Corporate Power Purchase Agreements ("PPAs") - Which model should you choose?

 I am an associate in our International Commercial Group based in London.
 Having spent 6 months training in our Energy & Utilities sub-group, and 6 months training in our Technology Transactions sub-group, I have experience across a broad range of commercial contracts and projects.
 This has ranged from international SaaS projects, all the way through to district heating supply projects.

-Corporate PPAs broadly take form in the following 3 structures:
+Corporate PPAs broadly take three forms:

 1. the “Sleeved” PPA